Iranian army commander offers to help police suppress unrest

 Few believe the protests pose an existential threat to the clerical elite, backed by pervasive security services, that has dominated Iran since the 1979 Islamic Revolution that overthrew a U.S.-backed monarchy.

-But protesters have become increasingly bold, calling for the downfall of Khamenei, who has blamed the most sustained challenge to his 29 years in power for nearly a decade on “seditionists” and foreign agents.
+But protesters have become increasingly bold in challenging Khamenei, who blamed the most sustained challenge to his 29 years in power for nearly a decade on “seditionists” and foreign agents.

 “I don’t want to harm my country but when I see those who run this country are so corrupt, I feel like I am being suffocated.
 They just talk.
 They accuse ‘the enemies’ of everything,” said protester Reza, 43, a father of three in the central city of Isfahan.